groovemonkey/gopsinspect/README.md

 ## TODO
+- additional lookups: username
+- use fmt.Sscanf() to scan data from /proc/[pid]/status?

-- correct types for %lu, %u, %ll, etc. -- memory addresses, etc.
+- correct types for process data -- memory addresses, etc.

-- get /proc/stat and add it as "host" metrics or something
+- get /proc/stat and expose as "host" metrics
-  - maybe inspector.HostStats and inspector.ProcStats?

 - starttime, stime, utime, cstime, cutime: get sysconf(_SC_CLK_TCK) and divide by that
 - somehow mark deprecated/old values?

+- add useful "String()" methods so that e.g. a processlist prints out similar to `ps aux`
+- Actually implement Sort() for a PsListing

+- benchmark -- is all of this faster than just running and parsing `top` and `ps aux`?
+  - is all of this code actually worth it?
+  - aug 31, 2022 - calling `ps auxh` vs looking it up ourselves:
+    - passthrough (maybe because spawning a shell is slow?) real	0m0.034s user	0m0.000s sys	0m0.014s

+    - looking it up ourselves:
+      real	0m0.004s
+      user	0m0.000s
+      sys	0m0.004s

+    - raw ps auxh
+      real	0m0.004s
+      user	0m0.000s
+      sys	0m0.004s

 ## Dev